 In 1857, U.S. politician Amos Kendall donated land for the establishment of a school for the deaf and blind in Washington, D.C.
-Familiar with the Gallaudet’s successes in teaching the deaf and blind, Kendall asked Gallaudet to lead the new school.
-Gallaudet agreed and became the first principal of Columbia Institution for the Deaf and Blind.
+Familiar with Gallaudet’s success in teaching the deaf, Kendall asked him to lead the new school.
+Gallaudet became the first principal of Columbia Institution for the Deaf and Blind.

-Less than 10 years later in 1864, Gallaudet sought college status for Columbia Institution.
-Although not necessary, President Abraham Lincoln signed a bill into law authorizing the Columbia Institution to award college degrees.
-As a result, Columbia Institution, which would eventually become Gallaudet University, became the first college for the deaf.
+In 1864, Gallaudet sought college status for Columbia Institution.
+Although not necessary, President Abraham Lincoln signed a bill authorizing Columbia Institution to award college degrees.
+Columbia Institution, which would become Gallaudet College, was the first college for the deaf.

-After retiring from Gallaudet College, Edward Miner Gallaudet returned to his hometown of Hartford, Connecticut.
-He died in 1917 at the age of 80.
+After retiring from Gallaudet College, he returned to his hometown of Hartford.

 Hartford Courant.
 “Death Comes to Dr. E. M. Gallaudet,” September 27, 1917

 Wikipedia.
 Edward Miner Gallaudet.

 Accessed at http://en.wikipedia.org/wiki/Edward_Miner_Gallaudet